alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versionning.md

 # How to upgrade your API without versionning?

+At this point we have our first customer : **John Doe** who uses our API with the current specification.

+You can reach the current API by running this command :

+* Get a Random Book

+* Create a book

 ## Adding new data

 * Update Book DTO in the OpenAPI spec file adding the attribute ``excerpt``